MetaProvide/hwdb-hejbit-decentralised-backup/trunk/readme.txt

 Feature: Field Changes Not Recognized
 Description: If you fill in any fields and click "Save the Schedule", but then modify a field afterward, the system does not recognize the new values.
 Temporary Solution: The user must always click "Save the Schedule" after any field modification.

+Feature: Unable to Schedule Backup for the Current Day
+Description: It is currently not possible to schedule a backup for the same day.
+Temporary Solution: If you need to perform a backup immediately, please click on "Make a Backup Now."